mbr-phys/higgs-proj/README.md

 ## To Do

-- [x] sorted leptonics as well, need to double-check I've done it right
+- [x] sorted leptonics as well
 - [x] Switch from manual running top quark calculation to using flavio's running
 - [x] Add LO B Mixing
-- [x] Add higher-order B mixing from Crivellin - _need to fix some issues with it still_
+- [x] Add general B mixing from Crivellin - _need to fix some issues with it still_
 - [x] Add R(D), R(Dst)
 - [ ] Look into resolving Bsgamma SM value - I think this is going to be a faff cause of how all the data is stored for this and I'm not sure how to add to it
 - [ ] Does the likelihood function change if observables are correlated or not?